What about taking medications during pregnancy? [Back to Top]

 Can I have my hair permed or colored during pregnancy?
 [Back to Top]

 Sometimes permanents and hair color do not take very well during pregnancy because of the hormonal changes in your body.
-Please check with your individual health care provider for his or her recommendation.
+Please check with your individual health care provider for their recommendation.

 Caffeine is found in coffee, tea, soft drinks, cocoa and chocolate products.
 The short and long-term effects of caffeine are unclear.
 Caffeine intake may decrease the absorption of some vitamins.
-Limit your intake to one or two (6 oz.) caffeinated drinks per day.
+You should limit your intake to one or two (6 oz.) caffeinated drinks per day.

 Can I safely use Nutrasweet or saccharin?
 [Back to Top]

-The artificial sweetener, Nutrasweet, is safe during pregnancy.
+The artificial sweetener, Nutrasweet, is thought to be safe during pregnancy.
 Saccharin should not be used during pregnancy.

 Can I drink alcohol during pregnancy?
 [Back to Top]